jamie-mcg/jamie-mcg/README.md

 </p>

 <p align='center'>
-  The images shown in this profile page have all been produced by style transfer.
-Check out my `deep_dreams` repo to see more!
+  The header image shown in this profile page has been produced by style transfer.
+I have used a Convolutional Neural Net (CNN) to recast one of my favourite photographs (the entire human race, minus Michael Collins) with Van Gogh's "The Starry Night".
+Check out my `deep_dreams` repo to see the code, and more images!
 </p>

 <!--